albertus82/jface-utils/README.md

 #### Preference page classes

-This is a very simple example of class that extends [`AbstractPreferencePage`](src/main/java/it/albertus/jface/preference/page/AbstractPreferencePage.java).
-You will need one class per [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) enum constant.
-The two constructor signatures are mandatory.
-Lastly, `getPageDefinition` method must return the enum constant associated with this page class.
+This is a very simple example of class that extends [`AbstractPreferencePage`](src/main/java/it/albertus/jface/preference/page/AbstractPreferencePage.java). **You will need one class per [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java).
+The two constructor signatures are mandatory.** Lastly, `getPageDefinition` method must return the enum constant associated with this page class.

 ```java
 public class GeneralPreferencePage extends AbstractPreferencePage {